 Cavapoos are quite popular.
 There are plenty of breeders that appear on the first few pages of any search engine.
 This is most often where people begin their searches for a breeder.
-Just be sure to thoroughly research the kennel or the breeder before you commit to any decisions.
+Be sure to thoroughly research the kennel or the breeder before you commit to any decisions.
 It’s extremely important to visit both puppies and parents before you take your pup home.

 There are also plenty of Cavapoo groups on social media platforms that are full of avid fans.
-This is a great way to ask for suggestions of breeders from those in the know, about who is reputable and who is not.
+This is a great way to ask for suggestions for breeders from those in the know, about who is reputable and who is not.